Listen to Your Surroundings

 Close your eyes and listen carefully to your surroundings.
 What do you hear?

 It’s no exaggeration to say that sound is an inseparable part of our lives.
 It’s then no surprise that sounds seem to be deeply related to our mental health as well.
-What effect does sound have on our minds?
+How do different sounds affect our minds?

 There are various cases where sounds do affect our health.
 One of the most negative is noise pollution.
-In terms of mental health, the impact of urban noise pollution on our sleep is huge.
-For example, according to a survey conducted in Japan across 3,600 adult women from different regions, the risk of insomnia was proportional to the amount of traffic in areas within 20 meters of a major road.
-These results may be easily understood if you imagine living in a high-traffic area, as the noise is highly likely to disturb your sleep.
+In terms of mental health, noisy urban city sounds have a huge impact on our sleep.
+For example, one survey in Japan across 3,600 adult women from different regions looked at the relationship between city sounds and sleep habits.
+Results showed that the risk of insomnia was proportional to the amount of traffic in areas within 20 meters of a major road.
+These results may be easily understood if you imagine living in a high-traffic area, as the city sounds are highly likely to disturb your sleep.

 Good Sounds, Good Vibes

-Some sounds are negative, like noise pollution, while others are positive, like pleasant sounds.
-One of the most typical and successful applications of positive sounds is background music in cafes.
+Some sounds are negative, like urban city sounds, while others are positive.
+One of the most typical and successful applications of positive sound is background music in cafes.
 Successful background music hides and mitigates unnecessary noise, such as the chattering of the neighboring tables.
 If the background music is to your liking, you will be more satisfied with the environment.
 Likewise, it’s common to use music and nature sounds in the workplace as a method of stress management for the workers.
 Naturally, such positive sounds are mentally beneficial to our well-being.

 The world is filled with all sorts of sounds and everybody has different preferences for sound.
 A sound that has significance for you may just be meaningless noise to someone else.
 This seems to be true not only for individuals but also for different locations.
 Cicadas, for example, are common insect sounds heard in certain areas during the summer.
 While some regions may consider this sound a nuisance, other locations may consider it to be a pleasant indicator that summer is in the air.
-Some cultures consider sounds as a form of environmental awareness and actively pays attention to these sounds of nature.
-In a sense, it’s a method of environmental education, but there are some interesting aspects of this from a mental health perspective.
+Some cultures consider sound as a form of environmental awareness, actively paying attention to these sounds of nature.
+In a sense, it’s a method of environmental education.
+If you think about it this way, listening to urban city sounds could also be a form of spatial and environmental awareness.
+Moreover, there are some interesting aspects of this from a mental health perspective.

 Be Playful with Sound

 Close your eyes and really pay attention to the sounds you hear, from those far away to those that are closer by.
+Do you hear city sounds, nature sounds, or maybe household sounds?
 When we create a picture purely through the sounds that we hear, it may be different from the actual visual scenery that unfolds in front of us Thus, this may help us to better understand the breadth of your consciousness.

 Listening to the sounds of nature – such as the wind and trees – and noticing their changes can lead to new discoveries within.
-Other exercises are worth trying as well, such as physically moving our posture to notice how the vibrations in our voice change through movements – this is considered bodywork that incorporates the element of sound.
+Other exercises are worth trying as well, such as physically moving our posture to notice how the vibrations in our voice change through movements.
+This particular activity is considered bodywork that incorporates the element of sound.
 When we start re-focusing our attention to the sounds normally dismissed, it gives us an opportunity to think about our relationship between self and sound.
 These activities that allow us to pay attention to sounds have a profound effect on our mental health.

 Sounds That Resonate With Each Individual

 It’s easy to understand from above that there’s a deep connection between sound and mental health.
-We live in a world that is littered with all sorts of sounds, so re-focusing our attention on the sounds that we tend to miss in our daily lives is sure to be a plus.
+We live in a world that is littered with all sorts of sounds – from nature sounds, to urban city sounds, to household sounds… So, re-focusing our attention on the sounds that we tend to miss in our daily lives is sure to be a plus.

 Kageyama, T. (1998).
 Sound Environment and Mental Health.
 The Japanese Journal of Mental Health, 13(1) P34-39.